Homosexuality and bisexuality

 We use the acronym "LGBT" to refer to lesbians, gays, bisexuals, transgender persons and transsexuals.

-Current really "hot topics" concerning same-sex marriage (SSM):
+Some current really "hot topics" about same-sex marriage (SSM):

 SSM appears to be the most prominent religious conflict in the U.S. today, surpassing even abortion access.

 Worldwide SSM status as of 2013-APR: